telefonicaid/iotagent-json/docs/operations.md

 side: either the JSON itself is not well-formed, or it has been encoded in a way the IoTAgent was not able to decode.

 #### MEASURES-004: Device not found for topic [%s]
-This error log will appear whenever a measure arrives to the IoTAgent for a device that has not been provisioned or for an API Key that has not been registered in the IOTAgent.
+This error log will appear whenever a measure arrives to the IoT Agent for a device that has not been provisioned or for an API Key that has not been registered in the IoT Agent.
 This could have several origins: the may be a typo in the DeviceId or APIKey used by the customer; or either the Configuration or the Device for the corresponding measure may have been removed; or the customer may have forgotten to provision both the Configuration and the Device.